-- 1 To qualify for the Bachelor of Arts, a student must achieve 360 points by successfully completing the following: - (a) core courses: 120 points with 90 points at level 5 and 30 points at level 7 and - a major: 120 points1 that satisfies the requirements of the majors identified in the structure below, and - (c) a further 120 points from any one of the following: - a second major that satisfies the requirements of one of the majors identified in these regulations; or - (ii) two minors of at least 60 points each that satisfy the requirements of each minor as identified in these regulations; or - (iii) one minor of at least 60 points from one of the minors identified in these regulations, with at least 15 points at level 72, and 60 points from courses listed in the Bachelor of Arts Table, or any other bachelor's degree offered by the University. - 2 A student taking a second major may hold up to 30 points in common between the two majors. - 3 A course completed as part of the core or major requirement shall not be credited towards meeting the requirements of a student's minor. - 4 A student would normally be expected to achieve the points at each level of study in these regulations before being permitted to enrol in required courses at subsequent levels.
+- 1 To qualify for the Bachelor of Arts, a student must achieve 360 points by successfully completing the following: - (a) core courses: 120 points with 90 points at level 5 and 30 points at level 7 and - (b) a major: 120 points1 that satisfies the requirements of the majors identified in the structure below, and - (c) a further 120 points from any one of the following: - (i) a second major that satisfies the requirements of one of the majors identified in these regulations; or - two minors of at least 60 points each that satisfy the requirements of each minor as identified in these regulations; or - (iii) one minor of at least 60 points from one of the minors identified in these regulations, with at least 15 points at level 72, and 60 points from courses listed in the Bachelor of Arts Table, or any other bachelor's degree offered by the University. - 2 A student taking a second major may hold up to 30 points in common between the two majors. - 3 A course completed as part of the core or major requirement shall not be credited towards meeting the requirements of a student's minor. - 4 A student would normally be expected to achieve the points at each level of study in these regulations before being permitted to enrol in required courses at subsequent levels.

-- 5 A student may choose an additional major to meet the requirements in 1(c) (i) above or a minor(s) to meet the requirements of 1 (c) (ii) or (iii) above, subject to the approval of the programme leader.
-The completion requirements for an additional major or minor are set 1 Psychology major is 180 points. - 2 Note: in cases where a student undertakes a minor in a language subject, the requirement for the minor shall be 60 points from a language subject with at least 30 points at level 6 or above.

-out in the Additional Majors Regulations and Minors Regulations.
+5 A student may choose an additional major to meet the requirements in 1(c) (i) above or a minor(s) to meet the requirements of 1 (c) (ii) or (iii) above, subject to the approval of the programme leader.
+The completion requirements for an additional major or minor are set out in the Additional Majors Regulations and Minors Regulations.